ManuelRuiFranco8/Spring_E-Commerce_Back-End/README.md

 - JWT (JSON Web Token) 0.9.1 for token-based authentication (when a registered user logs in, it receives a token to include in the Authorization header of future HTTP requests)
 RESTful API for frontend-backend communication

-Application is packaged as Executable JAR (via Maven)
+Application is packaged as Executable JAR (via Maven).

 Two roles are distinguished for registered users, allowing different operations:
-1 **USER:** browse product catalogue, add products to chart, place orders;
+1. **USER:** browse product catalogue, add products to chart, place orders;
-2 **ADMIN:** browse products, add products to the catalogue, remove products from the catalogue, update product details;
+2. **ADMIN:** browse products, add products to the catalogue, remove products from the catalogue, update product details;

 # Credits
 This project has been realized as assignment for the course of "Piattaforme Software per Applicazioni sul Web", A.A.
 2022-2023